 The strategic reasoning goes: Why build a staid Volvo or a flashy Ferrari when you can own the toll highway on which they drive?

-There is a massive under-utilized asset in the services infrastructure which is very profitable.
+There is a massive under-utilised asset in the services infrastructure which is very profitable.
 I think they are getting ready to come to market with a way to leverage that, said the U.S. fund manager.
 At a minimum, I think they are going to start aggressively doing things that leverage their infrastructure beyond RIM handsets.